 Monitor your medical systems

-and classic IT infrastructure and with PRTG
+and classic IT infrastructure with PRTG

 Modern hospitals are highly digitalized.
 Availability of patient data is at the core of this digitalization.